myjtan2/Getting-and-Cleaning-Data/code_book.md

 The variables in this file are as follows:

 Human_Subject: 30 individuals labeled 1 to 30

-Activity_Label: 6 types of activities derived from activity_labels.txt.
+Activity_Label: 6 types of activities derived from "activity_labels"

 variable: Type of activity. (i.e. tBodyAcc-mean()-X, tBodyAcc-mean()-X) This is a filtered down list that includes the string "mean" or "std".
-This was derived from a bigger list in features_info.txt
+This was derived from a bigger list in "features_info"

-value: Numerical value corresponding to a particular variable.
+value: Numerical value corresponding to a particular variable